MengGuo/Jackal_Velodyne_Duke/navigation/README.md

 Part one: autonomous navigation
 -----

 Clearpath provides a [Jackal navigation package](https://github.com/jackal/jackal/tree/indigo-devel/jackal_navigation), which is great.
 So install it either via `apt-get install` or _download the source_ from github and `catkin make`.
 The first method ensures it is always up-to-date via package management while the second allows local modification.
+This part corresponds to the **NAVIGATION WITHOUT A MAP** part of [official Jackal navigation](https://www.clearpathrobotics.com/assets/guides/jackal/navigation.html).

   * **Try default navigation package.**

   Jackal navigation should be able to run right out of the box, **if** a 2D laser is equipped for Jackal, such as the SICK scanner.
 Namely, `ssh` into Jackal and run the following node:

   ```